 Feature selection and generalisation

-Supervised learning, unsupervised learning and clustering
+Supervised and unsupervised learning methods, and clustering as an unsupervised learning problem

 Fuzzy logic and fuzzy clustering